 6.5.5 If administering an intramuscular injection into a child under age 2, the maximum amount that should be administered is 1 mL.

-6.6 As with all medication administration, label the medication with the medication name and dosage amount then discard packaging materials in a trash receptacle.
-Note: some institutions may require more information according to their medication labeling policy.
+6.6 Label the medication with the medication name and dosage amount then discard packaging materials in a trash receptacle.
+Note that some institutions may require more information according to their medication labeling policy.

 7. In the medication preparation area complete the second safety check using the 5 rights of medication administration.
 (Refer to the video “Safety Checks for Acquiring Medications from a Medication Dispensing Device”)

-8. In addition to the intramuscular medication, be sure to obtain all supplies needed for injection before going into the patients room such as an alcohol prep wipe, non-sterile gloves, and adhesive bandage or a cotton ball and silk/paper tape.
+8. In addition to the medication to be administered, be sure to obtain all the supplies needed for injection before going into the patient's room.
+These include an alcohol prep wipe, non-sterile gloves, and adhesive bandage or a cotton ball and silk/paper tape.

 Administration